-This page is available just for administrator.
+This page is available just for the administrator.
 Settings can be modified in order to adapt to the network in use.

-Push the Change button in the upper box to set the network parameters.
+Click the Change button in the upper box to set the network parameters.
 Push the Default button to reset all the parameters to factory values.
 Push the Change button in the lower box to set the internal date and time (needed only if a NTP server cannot be reached).
-Set will open a new page for setting the dynamic DNS server.
+Set will open a new page for setting the Dynamic DNS server.

-If you choose to set the network parameters, the page changes as follow:
+If you choose to set the network parameters, the page changes as follows:

-If you choose to set date and time, the page changes as follow:
+If you choose to set date and time, the page changes as follows:

-In both pages, when finished, push Confirm to make the settings effective, push Cancel to return to the settings page without changes
+In both pages, when finished, click Confirm to make the settings effective, click Cancel to return to the settings page without changes

-If you choose Set, the page changes to the Dynamic DNS page as follow:
+If you choose Set, the page changes to the Dynamic DNS page as follows:

-Push Change to change the dynamic DNS settings, push Back to return to the settings page.
+Click Change to change the Dynamic DNS settings, click Back to return to the settings page.

-If you choose to set the dynamic DNS, the page changes as follow:
+If you choose to set the Dynamic DNS, the page changes as follows:

-When finished, push Confirm to make the settings effective, push Cancel to return to the dynamic DNS page without changes.
+When finished, click Confirm to make the settings effective, click Cancel to return to the Dynamic DNS page without changes.